nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/listings-and-views/content-views/content-view-query-and-form-tab.md

 Starting from Nuxeo Platform 6.0, Elasticsearch is embedded in the platform.
 Check this box to be able to use the Elasticsearch aggregates widgets in the form definition.

+A new advanced option is available: Generate Usage Statistics.
+It enables to include the current content view into account in the search statistics available from the **Admin**&nbsp;> **Activity**&nbsp;> **Search Analytics** tab.
+This option is available starting from Nuxeo Platform LTS 2015.

 ### Query Filter Field

 Defining the query lets you define the list of documents you want to show in your content view if no information is set by the Nuxeo user.